internetarchive/openlibrary/docker/README.md

 docker build -t oldev:latest -f docker/Dockerfile.oldev .
 ```
 You must build `olbase` first before `oldev`.
-Currently (July 2018) the division is a bit arbitrary.
+Currently (August 2018) the division is a bit arbitrary.
 More should be moved into `olbase` once we clarify
 the production deployment requirements.
 Currently these docker images are only intented for development environments.

 ## Run container